-The Ministry of Education's special education team provides an early intervention service for very young children who have special education needs, and their families, whanau and caregivers.
+The Ministry of Education's learning support team provides an early intervention service for very young children who have learning support needs, and their families, whanau and caregivers.
 These services are available if your child regardless of whether your child attends an ECE service or Kōhanga Reo or not.

 - Early intervention service

 - Communication support for pre-school children who are deaf or hard of hearing